sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/ConferenceCall/25Aug.md

 David Farmer: We are beyond "pilot".

-Rob Beezer: Campus wide server, easier, authentication builtin to that, make it trivial to setup.
+Jason Grout: Having a windows port will make a huge difference, if it is possible and fits well within this grant.

-Jason Grout: Having a windows port will make a huge difference.
+William: The Cygwin port might be done soon and would fill the need of a windows port for most students.

 -------